Skip to main content

 Each customer or account must also have their identifier linked to Wello in order to obtain their own Peppol ID.

-When your organization sends an invoice, Wello places your Peppol ID as the sender address and the customer’s Peppol ID as the recipient address.
-This guarantees that the invoice is routed correctly through the Peppol network.
+When your organization sends an invoice, Wello places your Peppol ID as the sender address and the customer’s Peppol ID as the recipient address, acting as a certified Access Point, Wello manages the secure delivery of invoices and other business documents to the recipient’s Access Point.

 The recipient’s Access Point receives the invoice in the standardized Peppol BIS 3.0 XML format and automatically passes it into the customer’s accounting or ERP system.